MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-azure-hosted-auth.md

 ## Managed Identity credential

 The Managed Identity authenticates the managed identity (system or user assigned) of an Azure resource.
-So, if the application is running inside an Azure resource that supports Managed Identity through `IDENTITY/MSI`, `IMDS` endpoints, or both, then this credential will get your application authenticated, and offers a great secretless authentication experience.
+So, if the application is running inside an Azure resource that supports Managed Identity through `IDENTITY/MSI`, `IMDS` endpoints, or both, then this credential gets your application authenticated, and offers a great secretless authentication experience.

 For more information, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).